ben-southpaw/in2event-frontend-assignment/docs/assignment.md

 ## Overview

 This project is a simple Next.js application built with TypeScript, TailwindCSS, and React.
 Your task is to implement a **search feature** for users and display the search results in a table.
-Additionally, you will need to provide options to **clear the search results**, **view detailed user information**, and **add new users** through a modal form.
+Additionally, you will need to provide options to **clear the search results**.

+Please feel free to use any UI library you like if you feel that would speed up the development process.
+Our recommendation is [Radix UI](https://www.radix-ui.com/primitives) or [Shadcn UI](https://ui.shadcn.com/).

 ## Assignment Tasks